 Overall this is a great budget saw that is just as strong as a Dewalt.

-The battery using a new technology called Flexvolt, which means it can change voltage depending on the type of tool your are using.
-It’s backwards compatible with 20V tools but also works with Dewalt’s newer 60V and even 120V ones.
+The battery uses a new technology called Flexvolt, which means it can change voltage depending on the type of tool you are using.
+It’s backward compatible with 20V tools but also works with Dewalt’s newer 60V and even 120V ones.